elixir-europe/rdmkit/pages/national_resources/TEMPLATE_resources.md

 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 coordinators: [<!---REPLACE THIS with the name of data management coordinators of your ELIXIR node--->]

+# Link to other pages in the tool assembly section on the RDMkit by listing the page_id
 related_pages:
   tool_assembly: [<!---REPLACE THIS with the page ID of the tool_assembly pages that you want to list here as related pages--->]